proventa/aws-postgresql-demo/docs/blog-etcd_Cluster.md

       - /path/to/public_key.pub
 ```

-We can create one or more users under ```passwd``` and ```users```.
+We can create one or more users under ```passwd.users```.
 In this case, we have created a user called etcd-user.
 We can also specify the public key of the user.
 The public key will be used to connect to the instance via SSH.
 The user is not associated with any other groups.
 So, it is a normal (or should I say rootless) user.
+By default, Fedora CoreOS have provided us with a root user called core.
+However, we would not use the root user for running our etcd service to leverage the security of the system.

 ```yaml
 storage: